caboodle-tech/docker-lamp/README.md

 This is a basic LAMP stack environment built using Docker Compose.
 It consists of the following:

-* PHP 7.4.1
+* PHP 8.3
-   * GD with WebP support enabled
+   * GD with WebP, JPEG, and Freetype support enabled
-   * ImageMagick enabled
+   * ImageMagick with custom build for PHP 8.3 compatibility
+   * Xdebug 3.x for debugging
+   * Redis extension enabled.
+If you want Redis you will need to add all the other configurations from sprintcube's [docker-compose-lamp repo](https://github.com/sprintcube/docker-compose-lamp)
 * Apache 2.4.x
+   * SSL support enabled
+   * Customizable `DocumentRoot` via environment variables
-* MySQL 8.0.18
+* MySQL 8.x
+   * Configurable initialization scripts and data directories
+   * Compatible with `mysql_native_password` authentication for legacy support
 * phpMyAdmin
+   * Accessible via configured ports (default `8080` for HTTP, `8443` for HTTPS)
+   * Custom upload and memory limits

 ## Installation